black-sliver/PopTracker/doc/PACKS.md

 * `.ChestCount`: read how many chests are in the section
 * `.AvailableChestCount`: read/write how many chests are NOT checked
 * `.AccessibilityLevel`: read-only, giving one of the AccssibilityLevel constants
+* `.Highlight`: Highlight the location as one of the states in Highlight constants, since 0.32.0

 **Location Lua Interface:**